 - Stovetop Version: In a saucepan, whisk together the rice flour, tapioca starch, 2 ½ cups of water, vegetable oil, and salt.
 Turn the heat on medium and let it simmer for 5-6 minutes, stirring consistently, until a smooth paste forms.
 Once it starts boiling or thickening at the bottom, turn off the heat and add the remaining ½ cup of water.
 Whisk until there are no longer clumps.
 The final consistency should resemble mashed potatoes.

 - Microwave Version: In a microwave-safe bowl, whisk together rice flour, tapioca starch, all of the water, vegetable oil, and salt.
-Microwave for 2 minutes, stir, and then do 30-second intervals, stirring in between, until a smooth wet paste forms.
+Microwave for 2 minutes, stir, and then do 30-second intervals, stirring in between, until a smooth, wet paste forms.

-Step 4: Fry the rice flour cake with eggs.
-When ready to eat, cut the rice flour cakes into ½-inch strips, then cut the strips into 1 ½-inch cubes or rectangles.
-Season the rice cake cubes with ½ tablespoon of soy sauce.
-In a pan, over medium-high heat, add oil, and 1 cup of rice flour cakes.
-Fry the rice flour cake on one side for 2-3 minutes, until lightly golden and crispy.
-Then, flip the rice flour cakes, add more oil if needed, crack 2 eggs into the pan, and add the scallions on top.
-Lightly move the eggs around so that they can cook evenly.
-Let it cook until the eggs are cooked through, flip, if desired.
-Transfer it to a plate.
-Repeat this step for the rest of the rice flour cakes.
+- Fry the rice flour cake with eggs.
+When ready to eat, cut the rice cakes into 1/2-inch strips, then cut the strips into 1 1/2-inch cubes or rectangles.
+Season the rice cake cubes with 1/2 tablespoon of soy sauce.
+In a pan, over medium-high heat, add oil and 1 cup of rice cake cubes.
+Fry the rice flour cake on one side for 2-3 minutes until lightly golden and crispy.
+Then, flip the rice flour cakes, add more oil if needed,

-- The size of the pan for steaming does not matter, choose a small enough pan that will fit inside your steamer and fill it between 1 to 1 ½-inch thickness (If it is too thick, it will take a long time to cook.
+– The size of the pan for steaming does not matter, choose a small enough pan that will fit inside your steamer and fill it between 1 to 1 1/2-inch thickness (If it is too thick, it will take a long time to cook.
 If it is too thin, it will easily break apart).
 If you do not have a pot large enough to fit two pans at a time, cook one batch at a time.

 - Grease the pan with oil or use parchment paper to line the pan.